PieroPaialungaAI/BackendDeveloperTest/README.md

 ```
 http://localhost:8080/level_id=1/sessionkey=OOUYHDF
 ```
-That means: select the first level and the user n.1 (that has sessionkey = OOUYHDF).
+That means: select the level n.1 and the user n.1 (that has sessionkey = OOUYHDF).

 Once this is done, the second step is to insert an integer value in the specific space that will appear after the previous step is made.
+This required a basic .html file that is found in the _templates_ folder.

+When this process is done, let's say, for all the 20 users that have been selected, you will have a file named _levelID_ <levelIDint> _summary.txt_